A celebration of liberation, multicultural unity,

 and interfaith understanding

-People of all religious and cultural backgrounds are welcome.
+People of all religious and cultural backgrounds are always welcome.

 FREE for UMass and Five-College students, staff, faculty and their families.